 • Where do I get proof of enrollment?
 Information about proof of enrollment may be obtained by contacting the Office of the Registrar by calling 304-696-6410 or emailing email@example.com.

 • How do I get an official copy of my transcript?
 Transcripts are available by submitting a request to the Office of the Registrar.
 Transcript Request forms for electronic or paper delivery can be accessed here.
-The cost is $8 per request.
+The cost is $10 per request for a paper transcript and $12 for an electronic transcript.

 • How do I find out when my final exams are scheduled?
 Final exam schedules are posted on the Office of the Registrar website.